Mahathi-2654/ai-enabled-recommendation-engine/README.md

 > Note: Due to GitHub file size limitations, large datasets and generated matrices are not uploaded.
 The complete data preparation code is available in the notebooks folder.

+---

+## Milestone 2: Model Building

+### Objective
+To build and train a recommendation model using the cleaned user–item interaction data prepared in Milestone 1.

+### Approach
+In this milestone, an item-based collaborative filtering approach was implemented.
+The model uses cosine similarity to identify relationships between products based on historical user ratings.

+### Model Description
+- A user–item interaction matrix was created from the cleaned dataset.
+- Missing values were filled with zero to represent no interaction.
+- The matrix was transposed to compute item–item similarity.
+- Cosine similarity was used to calculate how similar products are to each other.

+### Recommendation Logic
+A recommendation function was implemented that:
+- Takes a product ID as input
+- Finds similar products using the item–item similarity matrix
+- Returns the top-N most similar products excluding the product itself

+### Evaluation
+The model was tested by generating top-N product recommendations for sample products.
+The results show that the system produces meaningful recommendations based on user interaction patterns.

+### Tools Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Google Colab